stevenleeg/twproxy/README.md

     -b, --bind HOSTNAME              Specify hostname to bind to.
 Defaults to 127.0.0.1.
     -s, --enable-ssl                 Ensures cookies are marked as secure.
     -d, --destination URL            Specify the url of the TiddlyWiki server.
 Defaults to http://localhost:8080.
+    -x, --path-prefix PATH_PREFIX    Specify the path prefix of the TiddlyWiki server (according to [path-prefix](http://tiddlywiki.com/#Using%20a%20custom%20path%20prefix%20with%20the%20client-server%20edition).
+Defaults to "/".
     -g CLEARTEXT,                    Generates a SHA1 hashed password --generate-password
     -u, --username USER              Sets the username.
 Defaults to user.